haacked/haacked.com/_posts/2019/2019-04-03-nuget-package-signing.markdown

 Strap in for a rollicking exploration of the NuGet package signing feature.
 What is the feature and what is it good for?
 And does it live up to its purpose?
 I know what you're thinking - I know how to party.

-I started this exploration in preparation for an [upcoming talk at a security conference](https://ndcsecurity.com.au/).
 To get reacquainted with my old pal NuGet, I updated some old packages and tweeted about the fun I had doing it.
 That's when my buddy Oren rained on my parade.

 <img width="615" title="Oren: Did you sign it?
 Phil: Nope" alt="Oren: Did you sign it?
 Phil: Nope" src="https://user-images.githubusercontent.com/19977/55128835-41466f00-50d2-11e9-999f-d2be1c84ffee.png">

 Perhaps my answer was a bit glib.
 Perhaps.
-Just a tiny bit.
+A tiny bit.

-But if you peel off the glib and peer behind that "nope", there is an overflowing cauldron of thoughts that just can't be compressed into a series of tweets, hence this blog post.
+But if you peer behind the glib "nope", there is an overflowing cauldron of thoughts.
+These thoughts aren't compressible into a series of tweets.

-Some of those thoughts can be dusted off [a blog post I wrote about Trust and NuGet](https://haacked.com/archive/2013/02/19/trust-and-nuget.aspx/) back in 2013 (six years ago!).
-The post [has an addendum](https://haacked.com/archive/2013/02/19/trust-and-nuget.aspx/#addendum-package-signing-is-not-the-answer) where I laid out why I thought package signing is not the answer.
+I captured some of these thoughts in [a blog post I wrote about Trust and NuGet](https://haacked.com/archive/2013/02/19/trust-and-nuget.aspx/) back in 2013 (six years ago!).

 > Just to be clear.
 I’m actually in favor of supporting package signing eventually.
 But I do not support requiring package signing to make it into the NuGet gallery.
 And I think there are much better approaches we can take first to mitigate the risk of using NuGet before we get to that point.